Maillard reaction

 The crusts of most breads, such as this brioche, are golden-brown mostly as a result of the Maillard reaction.

-The Maillard reaction (/maɪˈjɑr/ MY-ar; /fr/) is a chemical reaction between amino acids and reducing sugars to create melanoidins, the compounds that give browned food its distinctive flavor.
+The Maillard reaction (/ˈmaɪjɑr(d)/ MY-ar(d); /fr/) is a chemical reaction between amino acids and reducing sugars to create melanoidins, the compounds that give browned food its distinctive flavor.
 Seared steaks, fried dumplings, cookies and other kinds of biscuits, breads, toasted marshmallows, falafel and many other foods undergo this reaction.
 It is named after French chemist Louis Camille Maillard, who first described it in 1912 while attempting to reproduce biological protein synthesis.
 The reaction is a form of non-enzymatic browning which typically proceeds rapidly from around 140 to 165 C. Many recipes call for an oven temperature high enough to ensure that a Maillard reaction occurs.
 At higher temperatures, caramelization (the browning of sugars, a distinct process) and subsequently pyrolysis (final breakdown leading to burning and the development of acrid flavors) become more pronounced.

 The reactive carbonyl group of the sugar reacts with the nucleophilic amino group of the amino acid and forms a complex mixture of poorly characterized molecules responsible for a range of aromas and flavors.
 This process is accelerated in an alkaline environment (e.g., lye applied to darken pretzels; see lye roll), as the amino groups (RNH3+->RNH2) are deprotonated, and hence have an increased nucleophilicity.
 This reaction is the basis for many of the flavoring industry's recipes.
 At high temperatures, a probable carcinogen called acrylamide can form.
 This can be discouraged by heating at a lower temperature, adding asparaginase, or injecting carbon dioxide.

 In the cooking process, Maillard reactions can produce hundreds of different flavor compounds depending on the chemical constituents in the food, the temperature, the cooking time, and the presence of air.
 These compounds, in turn, often break down to form yet more flavor compounds.
 Flavorists have used the Maillard reaction over the years to make artificial flavors, the majority of patents being related to the production of meat-like flavors.
 According to chemistry Nobel Prize winner Jean-Marie Lehn "The Maillard is, by far, the most widely practiced chemical reaction in the world".